 This flavorful Garlic Pasta is made with fresh broccoli, zucchini, red onions, seasonings, whole wheat spaghetti, and is topped with parmesan cheese.
 This easy Italian dish is a delicious, guilt-free solution to healthy eating.

-This healthy pesto without pine nuts is the perfect pasta dish for a quick and easy weeknight meal.
-The walnut and sage pesto is packed full of earthy flavors and is lower in fat and calories than the store bought.
+This healthy pesto without pine nuts is the perfect pasta sauce for a quick and easy weeknight meal.
+This walnut and sage pesto is packed full of earthy flavors and is lower in fat and calories than its store bought counterparts!

 Following a special diet or cooking for someone who has one?
-I’ve got you covered!
 Try my gluten-free, vegan, vegetarian, baby food, or kid-friendly recipes.
 They are all easy to adapt to fit your family’s needs – without sacrificing flavor or quality.
 Easy suggestions and swaps can help you create meals for everyone.

 Oh, my!
 There are so many wonderful recipes here that I don’t know which one to try first.
 Hmmm…. definitely the Chipotle Sofritas first.
 And, the Avocado Quesadillas.
 Wow, you’ve put together some winners here.
 Thank you.

 Those are two great choices Kim!!
 I’m sure you will love both of those recipes!